Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 • Are you selling your colourful graphic prints cheaply to recent design graduates, a young couple moving to their first flat in Brighton, or to a pregnant yummy mummy in Hackney who wants to put some in the nursery?

-• Are you selling your bold silver statement rings to a goth for that special event, to an ambitious Marketing Executive who wants to show a bit of oomph at that press conference, or to a woman in her fifties who wants to celebrate her freedom and show her personality?
+• Are you selling your bold silver statement rings to a goth for that special event, to an ambitious marketing executive who wants to show a bit of oomph at that press conference, or to a woman in her fifties who wants to celebrate her freedom and show her personality?
 What do they want to express exactly when buying or wearing your big silver rings?

-• Is your natural linen textile wall hanging appealing to a recently divorced psychedelic lady in her 40’s, a couple of retired lawyers looking for art for their cottage in Devon reminding them of their extensive foreign travels, or for the office of a creatively-inclined dentist in Central London who wants to calm down their client’s nerves?
+• Is your natural linen textile wall hanging appealing to a recently divorced lady in her 40’s, a couple of retired lawyers looking for art for their cottage in Devon reminding them of their extensive foreign travels, or for the office of a creatively-inclined dentist in Central London who wants to calm their client’s nerves?

 Understanding your clients at that level will help you to create products that they will love to buy and treasure for a long time.